-After you get engaged, spend as much time as you possibly can enjoying the moment.
+After you get engaged, spend as much time enjoying the moment as you possibly can.
 Daydream about what it was like, celebrate over and over again with your fiancé, and make sure that you take the time to rest and relax before diving into wedding planning.
 And, most importantly, ignore the creeping feeling that you need to share the news with every single person that you know.

-While you might see other people post about their engagement all over their social media feed in what feels like seconds after it happens, you don’t have to do that.
+While you might see other people post engagement announcements all over their social media feed in what feels like seconds after it happens, you don’t have to do that.
 You may tell people in your life in small doses or keep it entirely private.
-If you’re pondering how to announce your engagement without any drama surrounding it, here are five ways to do just that.
+If you’re pondering how to announce your engagement without the drama, here are five low-key ways to tell your family and friends.

 The easiest way to stop drama in its tracks is to let your closest friends and family members know that you’re engaged before telling the entire world.
 After you and your fiancé have taken some one-on-one time to enjoy the moment, find a special way to tell your crew.
 You can choose to gather them all together and tell them all at once or let each of them know individually.

 If you go with the second route, make sure you tell them one after another so that they all find out on the same day and don’t feel left out.

 While it’s probably not at the top of your post-engagement to-do list and it possibly is a major buzzkill, talk with your fiancé about any potential drama that might surround announcing your engagement.
 Do you have a friend whose wedding is the next day?
 Will they be mad if you announce your engagement so close to their big day?
 Are there certain people you want to hide the engagement from so they don’t try to crash the wedding or send you rude messages?
 Are there certain people you need to tell ASAP that you’re engaged before the news starts spreading and they get offended?
 Chat about any possible situations before you plan how you’re going to announce your engagement.